 Until further notice, this is the ONLY WAY to install FreeSWITCH on macOS.
 See Status above.

 The macOS FreeSWITCH™ Installer is the recommended method because it automates all of the manual steps, providing much simpler and faster installation.
 Other advantages include renaming existing FreeSWITCH™ directories before installation, and creating installation logs.
 The macFI information and download is located at macOS macFI Installation.

-A manual installation requires downloading and installing Xcode.
-Then using use of the Terminal application to enter commands to setup directories, install prerequisites and FreeSWITCH™.
+A manual installation requires use of the Terminal application to enter commands to setup directories, install prerequisites and FreeSWITCH™.

 To perform a manual installation use the macOS Manual Installation instructions,